Johnny Bedford: BKFC Lightweight Tournament and championship

 Bedford entered the BKFC Lightweight tournament and faced Abdiel Velazquez at BKFC 5 on April 6, 2019.
 He won the fight via fourth-round knockout, advancing to the tournament finals.

-In the tournament final on June 22, 2019, Bedford defeated Reggie Barnett, Jr. via unanimous decision to win BKFC and Police Gazette lightweight titles.
+In the tournament final on June 22, 2019, Bedford defeated Reggie Barnett Jr. via unanimous decision to win BKFC and Police Gazette lightweight titles, the former later being renamed the BKFC Bantamweight Championship.

 Bedford next faced Charles Bennett at BKFC 9 on November 16, 2019, in a non-title bout.
 He won the fight via second-round technical knockout.

 Bedford was expected to make his first title defense against Dat Nguyen at BKFC 14 on November 14, 2020.
 The fight however was canceled due to a Bedford injury.
 Bedford eventually lost his title belt to undefeated Dat Nguyen on February 5, 2021, in Lakeland, Florida.

-Bedford faced Reggie Barnett, Jr. in a rematch for the vacant BKFC Bantamweight Championship at BKFC 20 on August 20, 2021.
+Bedford faced Reggie Barnett Jr. in a rematch for the vacant BKFC Bantamweight Championship at BKFC 20 on August 20, 2021.
 He won the fight via unanimous decision.

+Retirement

+On December 21, 2022, Beford announced his retirement from bare-knuckle fighting and other combat sports.
+He had been previously booked to fight Jarod Grant in March 2022 but withdrew from the fight.
+Later, he was set to face Dat Nguyen in another title defense in January 2023.
+But the match was canceled after Bedford retired.